ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 52065 WATERSHED HYDROLOGY 3 Credit Hours

-(Slashed with ESCI 42065) Watershed hydrology is the study of water movement, storage and transformation across landscapes.
-This course will answer basic questions like: “Where does water go when it rains?” and “What pathways does water take to the stream channel?”.
-Students will examine the processes of precipitation, evapotranspiration, infiltration, streamflow generation, and streamflow.
-They will learn about how they are measured, how to analyze the data, and how these hydrologic processes are regulated by landscape characteristics, human activities and climate dynamics.
+(Slashed with ESCI 42065 and ESCI 72065) Watershed hydrology is the study of water movement, storage and transformation across landscapes.
+Course covers such basic questions like “Where does water go when it rains?” and “What pathways do water take to the stream channel?”.
+Students examine the processes of precipitation, evapotranspiration, infiltration, streamflow generation and streamflow and learn how they are measured; how to analyze the data; and how these hydrologic processes are regulated by landscape characteristics, human activities and climate dynamics.

 Prerequisite: Graduate standing.